Roy Castle Lung Cancer Foundation, researchers and oncologists in Scotland team up to research benefits of e–cigarettes for lung cancer patients

 What are e-cigarettes?

-Most e-cigarettes contain a battery, an atomiser and a replaceable cartridge.
-The cartridge contains nicotine in a solution of either propylene glycol or glycerine and water, and sometimes flavourings.
-When you suck on the device, a sensor detects the air flow and starts a process to heat the liquid inside the cartridge, so it evaporates to form water vapour.
-Inhaling this vapour delivers a hit of nicotine straight to your lungs.
-Unlike “traditional” cigarettes, they do not contain the many dangerous chemicals that can increase the risk of lung cancer, heart disease and stroke.
-E-cigarettes are now the most popular quitting aid in the UK and there is growing evidence that e-cigarettes can be effective in helping people quit smoking.
+Most e-cigarettes contain a battery, an atomiser, and a replaceable cartridge.
+The cartridge contains nicotine in a solution of either propylene glycol or glycerine and water, sometimes with flavourings.
+When a user inhales, a sensor detects airflow and heats the liquid to produce water vapour.
+Inhaling this vapour delivers nicotine straight to the lungs.